Cross-Systems Work

 - System level bodies, such as the Patient Centered Medical Home Initiative Behavioral Healthcare Integration Workgroup involving representatives from the Mass Department of Mental Health, Department of Public Health, academia, payers, clinicians, community health centers and hospitals.

 This Interagency Council was formed in 2005 by Executive Order 467.
-Its purpose is to maximize coordination regularly across state agencies to increase collaboration on key issues relating to substance abuse, treatment and prevention.
+While not currently active, its purpose was to maximize coordination regularly across state agencies to increase collaboration on key issues relating to substance abuse, treatment and prevention.